DHBern/DD2015/homework/Homework 1.md

 4. Which movies have reviews?
 5. What roles were acted in 'Unforgiven'?
 6. What roles were acted in 'Cloud Atlas'?
 7. How many different people acted in 'Cloud Atlas'?
+(Hint: if you say `SELECT DISTINCT` instead of `SELECT`, all repeated rows will be removed!)

 8. Who acted in movies released in 1995?
 9. Who reviewed 'Jerry Maguire'?